yeller/shoutout/README.md

 (datomic for example) that keeps history for you, but that won't help you identify changed which feature flags.

-## Storage

-Unlike rollout, shoutout is completely storage agnostic.
-You'll have to implement your own storage backend, which implements `ShoutoutStorage`.
-The storage protocol has two functions, `read-from-storage`, and `write-to-storage`, both of which should be simple enough to implement.
-Both deal purely with serialized strings, and string keys, shoutout does the serialization logic itself.

-The library provides an in memory store (used for testing) that you could look at for an example.

 ## License